xbelanch/OBS4Pi/README.md

 ## Installation

 Before running the script you must upgrade the currently Raspberry Pi OS *Buster* version to the not yet released *Bullseye*.
 This [tutorial](https://raspberrytips.com/update-raspberry-pi-latest-version/) explains the basic steps of how to do it.
+If you found issues during the upgrade phase check it out the troubleshooting section of that step by step tutorial: [Manually upgrade Debian from Buster to Bullseye](https://doc.akito.ooo/books/essentials/page/manually-upgrade-debian-from-buster-to-bullseye).

 ## Frequently Asked Questions